Days on Market in Greater Seattle: What It Actually Means

 Professional notes

 This article is general education for Greater Seattle home buyers.
 It is not legal, lending, or appraisal advice.
-DOM data referenced reflects general market patterns as of mid-2026; actual submarket conditions should be verified with a buyer's agent and current MLS data.
+DOM data should be checked against current MLS data for the specific city, neighborhood, property type, price band, and season.

 Sources and notes